Research Article | Open Access

 in first marriages (Amato, 2010).

-depend less on partner selection and more on learned interpersonal skills,
+partner selection and more on learned interpersonal skills, including emotional

-attachment security (Bradbury & Karney, 2010).
-Longitudinal studies
+(Bradbury & Karney, 2010).
+Longitudinal studies demonstrate that couples

-demonstrate that couples who receive structured relationship education show
+who receive structured relationship education show sustained improvements in

 From a public health perspective, marital distress is associated with increased risk for depression, anxiety disorders, cardiovascular disease, impaired immune functioning, and adverse outcomes for children (Robles et al., 2014; Whisman & Baucom, 2012).
 Taken together, this evidence supports the conclusion that contemporary marital dissatisfaction reflects not the failure of marriage as an institution but a mismatch between higher expectations and insufficient skill education.
 Framing marital competence as the result of learnable skills rather than the automatic result of love and commitment may reduce the emotional barrier to seeking help and yield measurable benefits for family health.